scottd018/foreman_tuning/README.md

 - all: execute and apply all tunables (listed below)
 - dynflow: only apply tunables which affect the Dynflow console
+- hammer: only apply tunables which affect the Hammer client
 - httpd: only apply tunables which affect Apache
 - passenger: only apply tunables which affect Passenger
 - postgresql: only apply tunables which affect PostgreSQL